Using routine council data to evaluate the enhanced parenting pathway

 References: you will need to provide details of two referees as part of your application.
 At least one referee must be an academic referee from the institution that conferred your highest degree.
 Your referee will be asked for a reference at the time you submit your application, so please ensure that your nominated referees are willing and able to provide references before you submit your application.

-The closing date for applications is 9 September 2022.
+The closing date for applications is 10 October 2022 with interviews expected 17 October 2022.

-If you have not heard from us by 30 September 2022, we thank you for your application but on this occasion you have not been successful.
+If you have not heard from us by the 17 October 2022, your application was unsuccessful.